What is a hospitalist?

 For more information about the hospitalist program, please call 864-560-6654.

 Hospitalists are on site at the hospital seven days a week, 24 hours a day to provide you with ongoing and immediate care.
 They work as partners with your physician to provide you with the highest standard of care during your hospital stay.
-All Spartanburg Regional hospitalist physicians have completed specialized training in Internal Medicine, and are board certified eligible by the American Board of Internal Medicine.
+All Spartanburg Regional hospitalist physicians have completed specialized training in Internal Medicine, and are board certified eligible by the American Board of Internal Medicine, or acquire other indicators of expertise in the field, such as the Society of Hospital Medicine’s Fellowship in Hospital Medicine (FHM) or the American Board of Internal Medicine’s Recognition of Focused Practice (RFP) in Hospital Medicine.

 Why is there a Hospitalist Program?